 Mohare is our destination for the third day.
 We see different vegetations as the trial progresses.
 Many wildflowers in their full bloom greet you.
 You reach Mohare Danda after crossing Hampal Danda and this place, you can see the beautiful view of the sunrise.
-The place provides perhaps the most beautiful mountain views.
+The area provides perhaps the most beautiful mountain views.
 You can see various peaks like Machhapuchhre, Dhaulagiri, Annapurna South, and Twelve Peak, among others, glittering in the morning sun.
 You can even see Pokhara Valley far in the horizon.
 All lodges in Mohare Danda have Wi-Fi facilities.

-From Mohare, your trek progresses toward Tikot village and it is a beautiful village of Magar people.
+From Mohare, your trek progresses toward Tikot village, and it is a beautiful village of Magar people.
 We can see many old houses in Tikot.
 In the village, one can experience the culture, tradition, and lifestyle of Magar people.
 You can see traditional Magar dances during major festivals like Dashain and Tihar.
 After reaching Kopra Danda (3,600 meters) on the seventh day of trekking.
 There are good hotels in Kopra Danda.
 The place offers magnificent views of different mountain peaks like Annapurna South, Twelve Peak, Nilgiri, and Dhaulagiri, as well as beautiful villages.
 From Tikot, you descend to Beni via Bayale from where you can catch buses to Pokhara.